NAThompson/performance_tuning_tutorial/README.md

 ## Learning from `perf stat`

-- 1.5 instructions/cycle means we're probably CPU bound.
+- 2.24 instructions/cycle and large number of stalled frontend cycles means we're probably CPU bound.
 Right?
 Right??
 (Stay tuned)
 - Our branch miss rate is really good!

 But it's not super informative, nor is it actionable.